(click on question to reveal the response)

 Is there free parking for clients?

-There is no free parking for clients at NCS but there is limited metered parking on Lake Street.
+There is no free parking for clients at NCS but there is limited metered parking on Lake Street and in the neighbourhood.

 Does NCS charge for client services?